r2d2m/SpriteProcessorScript/README.md

 # SpriteProcessorScript

+NOTE: Originally tested in Unity 5.2.2f1.
+Works up to 2017.4.1f1, but doesn't actually process the sprites until you reimport the assets into your project (the Reimport option shows up by right-clicking the asset within Unity).

 This script should be used in Unity projects that use sprite-sheets for sprite-based animations.

 Place this script in a directory named Editor in your Unity project, with the Assets directory as the root. eg. "/Assets/Editor"